Join/Renew

 Thin-Home-Banner

-Home » Dipsea » Dipsea Inn, 1906, by Scott Fletcher
+Home » Dipsea » Willow Camp, Dipsea Inn, 1906, by Scott Fletcher

-Dipsea Inn, 1906, by Scott Fletcher
+Willow Camp, Dipsea Inn, 1906, by Scott Fletcher

 But why Dipsea, you may wonder?
 The name of the hotel predates the famous Mill Valley to Stinson Beach cross-country race that officially began the following year.
-Alternative theories about the origin of the name postulate that, 1) Willow Camp vacationers often enjoyed a “dip in the sea”, or 2) the rather steep stagecoach road to Willow Camp took a somewhat treacherous “dip to the sea” as it descended from the summit of the mountain.
-There is not wholesale agreement about the name but advertisements for the Dipsea Hotel began appearing in Bay Area newspapers in 1904 promoting, “ Surf Bathing---Summer or Winter”, “New Modern Hotel” with “Up-to-Date Management” and an “Excellent Kitchen”, “On Famous Bolinas Beach.”
+Alternative theories about the origin of the name have postulated that, 1) Willow Camp vacationers often enjoyed a ‘dip in the sea’, or 2) the rather steep stagecoach road to Willow Camp took a somewhat treacherous ‘dip to the sea’ as it descended from the summit of the mountain.
+However, in a 1924 letter from William Kent to N. L. Fitzhenry, the unofficial ‘mayor’ of Stinson Beach, coastal Marin promoter, and one-time owner of the beach, Kent claims to have adopted the name from a Rudyard Kipling poem, “The Last Chantey.”
+According to Kent it is an abbreviation for ‘deep sea’, and he liked the idea that it also encouraged visitors to take a “dip in the sea.”
+The name predates the race as advertisements for the Dipsea Inn and Hotel began appearing in Bay Area newspapers in 1904 promoting, “Surf Bathing---Summer or Winter”, “New Modern Hotel with Up-to-Date Management and an Excellent Kitchen, On Famous Bolinas Beach.”1

-The nearly 115-year-old Dipsea race had its origins in a bet made by two San Francisco Olympic Club members soon after the Inn had opened.
-Alfons Coney and Charles Boas, both avid hikers and frequent guests at the Inn, “raced” against each other from downtown Mill Valley to the Dipsea Inn with Coney being declared the winner.
-The following year, Coney, Boas and other Olympic Club members, dubbing themselves the “Dipsea Indians”, organized and ran the first official Dipsea Race with 84 contestants competing.
+The 125-year-old Dipsea race had its origins in a bet made by two San Francisco Olympic Club members soon after the Inn had opened.
+Alfons Coney and Charles Boas, both avid hikers and frequent guests at the Inn, raced against each other from downtown Mill Valley to the Dipsea Inn with Coney being declared the winner.
+The following year, Coney, Boas and other Olympic Club members organized and ran the first official Dipsea Race with 84 contestants competing.
+A local high school runner, J.G.
+Hassard crossed the finish line first benefitting from a 10-minute handicap, while the fastest time belonged to C. Connolly, a champion miler from Ireland.

 (Originally appeared as History Watch article in the Marin Independent Journal)